 Shropshire Council employees

 Following a period of low training budgets, we want to make the most of the opportunity represented by the Apprenticeship Levy to support staff in gaining valuable training and qualifications relevant to their jobs.
-This also opens up opportunities for career progression, and will give staff the skills necessary to step up to the next level, or to just develop in their current role.
+This also opens up opportunities for career progression, and can give staff the skills necessary to step up to the next level, or just looking to develop in their current role.

 What is an apprenticeship?